genesiscommunitysuccess/docs/docs/01_getting-started/04_prerequisites/03_gradle-deploy-plugin.md

 }
 ```

-Note the special configuration option on the internal modules.
+Please note the special configuration option on the internal modules.
 If adding this configuration to a project, you will need
 to add the following code to the build script of the internal module that you wish to make available for deployment:

 ```kotlin